pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 ### Whitespace

 * Add two blank lines before top-level function and class definitions
-* Add a single blank line before method definitions within a function
+* Add a single blank line before method definitions within a class
 * Add single blank lines to group blocks of related code within functions and methods.
 * Add a single blank line between code and a single-line comment.
 * Comments: Add a space after the `#` sign and capitalize the first letter of a comment